GM challenges ignition-switch plaintiff's account of crash fallout

-NEW YORK, Jan 14 (Reuters) - A lawyer for General Motors Co pushed back Thursday against an Oklahoma man’s testimony that his quality of life plummeted because of crash injuries he blamed on his Saturn Ion’s faulty ignition switch, in the first trial after a recall of millions of vehicles with the defective switch.
+NEW YORK (Reuters) - A lawyer for General Motors Co pushed back Thursday against an Oklahoma man’s testimony that his quality of life plummeted because of crash injuries he blamed on his Saturn Ion’s faulty ignition switch, in the first trial after a recall of millions of vehicles with the defective switch.

 Plaintiff Robert Scheuer, a 49-year old letter carrier, told jurors in Manhattan federal court that he cannot enjoy many daily activities due to the “violent” neck and back pain that he experienced since his 2003 Ion crashed just weeks after it was recalled for safety issues with the switch.